 Insulin lispro has been shown to be equipotent to human insulin on a molar basis but its effect is more rapid and of a shorter duration.

-The pharmacokinetics of insulin lispro reflects a compound that is rapidly absorbed, and achieves peak blood levels 30 to 70 minutes following subcutaneous injection.
-When considering the clinical relevance of these kinetics, it is more appropriate to examine the glucose utilization curves (as discussed in Pharmacodynamics previously).
+The pharmacokinetics of insulin lispro reflect a compound that is rapidly absorbed, and achieves peak blood levels 30 to 70 minutes following subcutaneous injection.
+When considering the clinical relevance of these kinetics, it is more appropriate to examine the glucose utilization curves (as previously discussed in Pharmacodynamics).